vfarcic/devops24/manuscript/06-jenkins-setup.md

 Jenkins Helm Chart comes with one big drawback.
 It uses ClusterRoleBinding to binding with the ServiceAccount `jenkins`.
 As a result, we cannot fine-tune permissions.
 We cannot define that, for example, Jenkins can operate only in the `jenkins` Namespace.
 Instead, the permissions we bind will apply to all Namespaces.
 That, as you can imagine, is a huge security risk.
 Jenkins could, for example, remove all the Pods from `kube-system`.
 Even if we have full trust in all the people working in our company, and we're sure that no one will try to define any malicious Pipeline, having cluster-wide permissions introduces a possible risk of doing something wrong by accident.

-I made a [PR](https://github.com/kubernetes/charts/pull/6190) that should allow us to switch from ClusterRoleBinding to RoleBinding.
+I> I made a [pull request](https://github.com/kubernetes/charts/pull/6190) that should allow us to switch from ClusterRoleBinding to RoleBinding.
 I'll update the book once the PR is merged.
 Until than, we'll remedy the issue with a workaround.

 First, we'll remove the ClusterRoleBinding created through the Chart.